JakeQuilty/katacoda-scenarios/Part1/finish.md

 Congratulations.
-You have completed the scenario on the foundations of creating Katacoda content.
-Continue looking at examples on katacoda.com/scenario-examples
+You have completed the scenario on Setting Up a Conjur OSS Environment!
+For more information head to https://www.conjur.org